For reasons unknown to reason, Sami is the name of the two guides who pick us up from Merihovi and guide us to board the Sampo icebreaker.

 It is no coincidence that the name of this mythological artifact was attributed to the powerful vessel in which we were following.

-For a start, throughout the ages, the mythological Sampo was interpreted in all ways and shapes, from pillar or world tree, compass, astrolabe, treasure chest, Byzantine coin, coat of arms from the Swedish Vendel period (prior to the Viking Age), Christian relic, among others.
+Pillar or world tree, compass, astrolabe, treasure chest, Byzantine coin, shield from the Swedish Vendel period (before the Viking Age), Christian relic, among others.

 With such an abundance of chances, why not an icebreaker.